 Once you have your sauce and cornbread topping ready to go this recipe is a breeze to put together and bakes up in a glorious short 40-45 minutes.

-To assemble your casserole place your shredded chicken, onions and peppers, BBQ Sauce, and seasonings in a large bowls and mix well before adding them to a 8×11 baking dish.
+To assemble your casserole place your shredded chicken, onions and peppers, BBQ Sauce, and seasonings in a large bowl and mix well before adding them to an 8×11 baking dish.